Charles Corver

 Charles George Reinier Corver (16 January 1936 – 10 November 2020) was a Dutch football referee.

 Career

 He was decorated twice by the Queen (Order of Orange-Nassau) and the football association (KNVB-UEFA-FIFA).

 He refereed the 1982 World Cup semifinal between Germany and France in Seville, Spain, when he deemed goalkeeper Harald Schumacher's collision with Patrick Battiston to be not a foul.

-Battiston remained unconscious for over a minute and sustained the loss of 3 teeth and a damaged vertebrae.
+Battiston remained unconscious for over a minute and sustained the loss of three teeth and a damaged vertebrae.
+This failure is often considered one of the worst examples of poor refereeing decisions in football.

-Corver was referee at two World Cups and two European championships.
-He refereed four European Cup finals, ten semifinals and a final World Cup for clubs in Argentina.
+Corver was a referee at two World Cups and two European championships.
+He refereed four European Cup finals, ten semifinals, and a final World Cup for clubs in Argentina.
 More than 140 international matches and more than 600 national matches.
-After his last final (1983) in Portugal he was observer for UEFA-FIFA and KNVB for 22 years and member of the disciplinary committee for sixteen years.
+After his last final (1983) in Portugal he was an observer for UEFA-FIFA and KNVB for 22 years and a member of the disciplinary committee for sixteen years.
 His profession was national sales manager at Heineken.